omerdogan/olives4j-sql/README.md

 	and create_date between :create_date_from and :create_date_to
 ```

-* Convert the sql to target java api, mostly it will be a string otherwise will be a dsl api
+* Convert the sql to target java api, mostly it will be a concataneted string otherwise will be a dsl api

 	[See the comparison for sample ](#compareHibernate)

 Olives4j-sql aims to change the scenerio as below

+* Keep the sql scripts on sql script files as an application resource
 * Open the target sql script in a sql ide
 * Create/Update the sql query with bindings and annotations